CTA-K12/UserBundle/Resources/doc/index.md

 you can imagine.
 The MesdUserBundle builds on top of this to make it quick and easy to store users in a database.

-If you need to persist and fetch the users in your system to and from a database, then you're in the right place.

 ### Prerequisites

 Symfony 2.3+